lopezator/thumbNailGenerator/README.md

 The code contains the phpThumb library inside the /lib folder.
 I don't own this library.

-It used to be hosted at: http://phpthumb.gxdlabs.com (now broken)
+It used to be hosted at: http://phpthumb.gxdlabs.com (now broken).

-Hello WORLD UPV/EHU.